zranndts/unit-flex/README.md

 6. delim (optional)<br>Adds a thousands separator to large numbers for readability:<br>`True` or `"default"` → underscore separator: 1_000_000 (default separator).
 Default separator is good to use with raw format, because it is intended to produce int/float conversion results that can be used for further calculations.<br>Or you can use a custom separator by replacing the delimiter parameter value with whatever string you want to be the separator, for example:<br>`","` → comma separator: 1,000,000<br>`"."` → dot separator: 1.000.000<br>`False` → no separator.

 # Notes 📌
-- Units are case-insensitive. (exception for data unit)
+- Units are case-insensitive. (exception for data and speed unit)
 - Flexible naming (e.g., "kg", "kilogram", "Kilograms" all work).
 - Safe rounding with fallback if result is an integer.
 - Delimiters help with large numbers.